 - Desire – During this stage, users actually want to purchase or download your content.
 You can plant the seeds of desire on landing pages, app store listings, software directory listings, blog articles, and so forth.

-- Action – Calls-to-action are the conversion goals.
+- Action – Calls-to-actions are the conversion goals.
 Product downloads, advertisement clicks, affiliate links, and email sign-up forms are examples of conversions.

 Again, though your final product may only exist on one device, keep in mind that most users are multi-device, multi-channel shoppers.
 Finding out who your audience is, where they spend their time, and how to advertise to them is key to designing a successful conversion funnel.